menu

 Cryptobiotic soil in the desert.

-The entire hike creates a lollipop loop.
+The hike to Jeep Arch creates a lollipop loop.
 In other words, you’ll hike the beginning of the trail as an out and back, but eventually the trail diverges and creates a loop that will then take you back to the point of divergence.

 After just over a mile of hiking you’ll encounter the trail junction marked with a wooden sign.
 From here, I would personally recommend completing the loop going clockwise.
 This will take you around the back of Jeep Arch first, which is where the best views are!